 Grow your own food

 Understanding the benefits of an antioxidant-rich, anti-aging diet, how do you go about incorporating more of these superfoods into your diet?
 According to research conducted by University of Florida Institute of Food and Agricultural Sciences in 2016, gardening and growing your own food helps people develop a lasting habit of eating enough fruits and vegetables.

 Furthermore, you get to decide what kinds of fertilizers and pesticides come into contact with your food.
 Commercial produce breeders often develop new varieties based on high yields and fast growth.
 In this process, there might be a compromise of nutrients and flavor.
 In your own garden, you can pick the variety that’s important to you, and be able to have the farm-to-table experience right at home.

 Living in an urban area like Singapore, having a garden may not be a viable option.
 Instead, opt for urban farming with the easy-to-assemble SOLAR-ALGA Organic Urban Tower Farm.
 The first certified organic system, It is a compact hydroponic and aeroponic system that grows 45 different plants in just 0.14sqm of space.

 Complimentary with the SOLAR-ALGA, grow your own fruits and vegetable seedlings such as spinach, cucumber and cauliflower in the Mira-Sponge seedling Nursery.
-Get a head start on growing your own food for an anti-aging diet with the MiraFoam tray, providing the perfect micro environment for seedling germination and growth.Tags: Anti-Ageing, Diet, Skin Health
+Get a head start on growing your own food for an anti-aging diet with the MiraFoam tray, providing the perfect micro environment for seedling germination and growth.Tags: ~All Topics, Anti-Ageing, Diet, Skin Health